History in the Big Apple: New York Liberty win their first championship in 28 years

 This was one of the best WNBA Finals in history

 In fact, rookie Leonie Fiebich didn't perform at her best.
 Putting up 13 points, her go-ahead three-pointer to start overtime set the tone for New York to capture it all.
 Tabbed as a starter in the playoffs, Fiebich, alone with Sabally, was the missing piece to their championship dreams.
+Ending the Lynx's hopes and dreams of winning a championship, it was Fiebich who secured a steal on the last go-ahead possession for Minnesota.

 Aside from New York's 80-66 game 2 victory over the Lynx, it was an unforgettable Finals that came down to the wire in nearly every single matchup.
 With four games determined by five points or less, it was a series that delivered record-breaking viewership.
 Although the Lynx fell short of their ultimate goal, what Cheryl Reeve has built in Minnesota is nothing short of incredible.
 In what was considered a rebuilding year, Reeve took a sub .500 team with five returning players.
 Five points away from their fifth WNBA Championship, Collier vowed to be back next season.